Frequently Asked Questions (FAQs)

 Mental Health Therapy/Counseling

-Whether you call it metabolic psychotherapy, metabolic psychiatry, or something similar, these are all synonymous terms that describe a treatment specifically targeted to improve mitochondrial function and metabolic health.
+Whether you call it metabolic psychotherapy, nutritional psychotherapy, metabolic psychiatry, or something similar, these are all synonymous terms that describe a treatment specifically targeted to improve mitochondrial function and metabolic health through diet and lifestyle.
 Recent research suggests that mental illness (or perhaps nearly all illness) is really just a result of metabolic dysfunction.
-Metabolic psychotherapy is for people who are seeking help with following a ketogenic diet/lifestyle to improve metabolism for their mental illness.
+Metabolic psychotherapy is a great option to address nearly all mental disorders, such as depression, anxiety, bipolar disorder, ADHD, and even autism.
+This is what you want if you are seeking help with following a ketogenic diet/lifestyle to improve metabolism for mental illness.

-What do I have to do in sessions?
+What will I have to do in sessions?

 Because each person has different issues and goals for counseling, it will be different depending on the individual.
 I tailor my therapeutic approach to your specific needs.
 What we do in sessions depends on the type of therapy we are engaging in.
 How much you choose to open up is entirely up to you, but most people who hold back tend to not progress in therapy as much.
 At the other extreme, those who come to therapy just to "vent" also tend to waste a lot of time and money.
 Find your "happy medium" that feels right to you.